Reader question: Is home schooling legal in Austria?

 Homeschooling is banned or heavily restricted in several European countries.
-What’s the situation in Austria?
+It is allowed in Austria, but under clear limitations, and its popularity is declining sharply recently.

 For parents from other parts of the world, particularly English-speaking countries, they are used to rules for home schooling children which are relatively relaxed.